SewinaCode/SewinaCode/README.md

 Hello! 👋 My name is Sellyna (Se-le-na)

-I am a developer with a passion for building, collaboration and continious learning.
+I am a developer with a passion for building, collaboration and continuous learning.

 Currently Learning: C#